|

 A camera object is used in association with a photo object, and it provides necessary data for interior orientation of a photo.

-All fiducial marks must have an ID, an integer number, and x y coordinates and standard deviation, if known, otherwise just omit it.
+For an analog camera, all fiducial marks must have an ID, an integer number, and x y coordinates and standard deviation, if known, otherwise just omit it.
 When measuring, the sequence of measurement does not have to follow that appear in the fiducial mark vector.
 However, the user must make sure that he or she measures the same point and calls it the same way as that in the fiducial mark vector.

 The X Y axis in the camera calibration report defines the fiducial mark